 There might also be some unexpected “unofficial” bonuses for families.
 Stories of dockers bringing home anything from meat to fruit they had smuggled out of the docks were legendary.
 The local cigarette factory Phillip Morris and Tate & Lyle also had employees take “more than a few items” home to help with the Christmas celebrations.
 Women would stuff the material inside their underwear and the men found novel ways of taking out contraband.

 Lorraine said: “One year dad came from the docks and we thought he was going to die.
 His collar and shirt was covered in blood and he seemed distressed.
 It was only when he told us how he had smuggled meat wound around his neck that the full story emerged.
 We had steak as well that Christmas!”

 * Pictures credit: With thanks to Tate & Lyle Sugars Ltd, Brian Cook, Julia Myers, Stan Dyson and the Grainger family

-Watch for part two of Christmas traditions coming shortly in the Forgotten Stories series.
+Click here for Part Two of Christmas traditions in the Forgotten Stories series.